holmesrichards/pmf/README.md

 As discussed [here](Docs/tolerances.md), it is important that filter stages have unity DC gain and mixer ratios be correct at a level of about 1% or better, preferably more like 0.1% for the mixer resistors.

 The 82k feedback resistors used in the ED design are a puzzle: Per the CEM3320 datasheet, they result in a gain of around 0.82.
 In the datasheet circuit these resistors are 100k giving gain 0.999.
-On the breadboard I found some gain variation (even if I matched the resistors), so I replaced the 91k resistors (RI, RC) with 68k + 50k trimmers.
+On the breadboard I found some gain variation (even if I matched the resistors), so I replaced the 91k resistors (RI, RC) with fixed + trimmer combinations.

 If there is a DC offset on the input signal (if for instance it goes 0 to 5 V), then, due to its being DC coupled to the resonance compensation mixer, turning up the resonance CV would drive the DC offset of the output signal higher.
 Even with a 0 to 2 V input, the output could exceed 9 V due to the large offset.
 This is too large: With Vcc = 12 V, maximum output before clipping is about 9 V. Adding a capacitor to AC couple the input signal to the compensation mixer eliminates this problem.